 One of the worst impacts of hysteria is that it often diverts resources away from real problems and puts the spotlight on the person who is acting hysterical.

 People who know a hysterical person well are often inclined to become suspicious of them over time and withdraw their support.
 When this happens, hysterical people are commonly driven to recruit new sympathizers.
 It’s not uncommon for people who suffer from HPD to recruit whole new sets of friends every year or so.
 There may be a tendency to idealize these friends while they are new and sympathetic and to devalue them when they become withdrawn.

-If you are a companion or family member to a drama major, you are probably suffering from crisis fatigue.
-You probably yearn just to be a “normal” couple or a “normal” family instead of one that constantly has a crisis going on.
-You may long for mundane days, ordinary affairs and predictable events.
+If you are a companion or family member to a Drama Major or Drama Queen, you are probably suffering from crisis fatigue.
+You probably yearn just to be a “normal” couple or a “normal” family, and long for mundane days, ordinary affairs and predictable events.
 You may wish you could just become invisible and let some other household get all the attention.
 In public, you may be wishing you could carry a sign that says “I’m not really like them” - except that to do so would just draw more attention.

 You may find yourself trying to “clean up” the mess behind your loved-one.
-You may be familiar with the impossible task of trying to appear as though you are a reasonable rational human being and you understand other people’s skepticism about your loved-one’s behaviors while at the same time trying to show support for you loved-one so it doesn’t look like you are just another crazy.
+You may be familiar with the impossible task of trying to appear as though you are a reasonable rational human being and you understand other people’s skepticism about your loved-one’s behaviors while at the same time trying to behave supportively so it doesn’t look like you are part of the problem.